martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 Either way, it is crucial to acknowledge that clustering is always based on the actual structure of the used data.
 That means that the result of clustering is always local.
 DHCs identified in Prague using solely Prague-based data would not be equal to DHCs identified in Amsterdam using Amsterdam-based data only.
 The structure of both datasets determines what is the optimal division and as both structures are different, the optimal division is done along different lines.
 It is expected that results will be comparable as optimal DHC should reflect optimal urban tissues, but there will always be certain misalignment of clusters.
 Chapter 8 will test whether the misalignment is significant or not to further explore the link between two local clustering models.

-*conclude clustering*
+Selection of clustering model itself and its parameters affects the results of identification of urban tissues significantly.
+To avoid unexpected results, the decision has to be made based on detail theoretical considerations of what the behaviour of morphometric datasets likely is.
+While many of its properties are still unknown, based on the assumptions outlined in this sections, it is believed that GMM, in combination with BIC for determination of number of GMM components, has a capacity to identify distinct homogenous clusters as a proxy of urban tissues.

 ### Data preprocessing
 Before doing any of these steps, it is fundamental to ensure that data are good enough to represent morphological/morphometric elements.
 That could be an issue for both building and street network layers, so there are cases when the data needs to be prepared for morphometric analysis.
 The preprocessing can be in some cases automatised, in other, unfortunately, manual or at least semi-manual to have the data in the correct shape in the end.

 While each dataset coming from different source is specific hence the cleaning procedure needs to be tailored to each source, there are some common issues which are not unique to specific datasets.
-Following section outlines these common issues and how to resolve them or at least minimise the error under the significant level.
-As the method described above is error-prone due to the design of contextual characters, the data do not have to be perfect all the time.
+Following section outlines these common issues and ways of resolving them or at least minimising the error under the significant level.
+As the method described above is robust due to the design of contextual characters, the data do not have to be perfect all the time.
 However there are cases where even contextual character can be significantly affected and skew the result of clustering.

 #### Preprocessing of buildings
 *ADD ILLUSTRATIVE FIGURES HERE AND BELOW*

 Having data layer correctly representing building footprints is crucial from two reasons as it not only affect morphometric characters based on buildings, but also morphological tessellation and consequently characters based on morphological cells, which in the end are all contextual characters.
 There are several aspects which needs to be fulfilled - topological correctness, consistency in detail, representation of individual buildings and building height attribute presence.
 Overall, it is expected to have a building data representing Level of Detail 1 (LoD1) REF Bilejcki.

 Topological correctness ensures that geometry represent the actual relationship between buildings on the ground.
 There are characters measuring continuity of a perceived wall in a joined buildings or shared walls ratio which require building polygons to be correctly snapped together when two buildings touch.
 In that case it is expected that neighbouring polygons will share vertices and boundary segments.
 There should not be a gap between polygons when there is none in reality and vice versa.
-Also, polygons must not overlap at any case as that would cause significant disruption of tessellation geometry.
+Also, polygons must not overlap at any case as that could cause significant disruption of tessellation geometry.

 The building detail should be consistent across the dataset and represent optimal approximation of building shape based on LOD specification as proposed by REF Bilejcki.
 The approximation should represent LOD1.1 (no details, but shape is kept) or LOD 1.2 (minor details), building shapes should not be overly detailed nor overly simplified.
 In the case of inconsistency, simplification of more detailed shapes needs to be done before morphometric assessment.

 Each polygon has to represent a single building.
 There are datasets (often of remote sensing origin) capturing all structures which are joined by any means as a single polygon.
-Such a data do not represent the morphological truth on the grounds.
+Such data do not represent the morphological truth on the ground.
 Their preprocessing is complicated as it requires splitting of existing geometries according to additional dataset.
 The second extreme is the opposite situation, when a single building is represented by multiple polygons.
 These usually represent different height levels, through routes or similar features.
 If these polygons, representing parts of buildings, have a common ID which allows joining them together to get a single polygon representing a single buildings, the preprocessing of such a data is only a simple dissolution.
 However, there are many cases when this ID is missing and correct pre-processing require either clever algorithms understand which polygon belongs to which or laborious manual work.

 Certain number of primary and subsequently contextual characters uses building height attribute, which has to be present in original input dataset.
-The resolution should be able to capture the distinction between levels, further detailing is not significant.
+The resolution should be able to capture the distinction between floor levels, further detailing is not significant.
 The input can be either in meters (optimal) or in number of storeys, which should then be represented as a metric approximation as characters expect height to be in meters.

 #### Preprocessing of street network
 Similar situation as with building layer is with street network.
 Incorrectly drawn street network may cause significant errors in morphometric results and consequently in clustering.
 There are three most important cases which needs to be checked before the analysis - topological correctness, morphological correctness and consistency in classification.